Casa de los babys

 Casa de los Babys ("House of the Babies") is a 2003 drama film written, directed, and edited by filmmaker John Sayles.
 It features an ensemble cast, including Marcia Gay Harden, Maggie Gyllenhaal and Daryl Hannah.

 Plot

-The film tells the story of six white American women, impatiently waiting out their lengthy residency requirements in an unidentified South American country before picking up their adoptive babies.
+The film tells the story of six white American women impatiently waiting out their lengthy residency requirements in an unnamed South American country before taking custody of their adoptive babies.